Long Stay 'D' Visas Explained

 - A recent bank statement detailing the last six months

-At IAS, our highly dedicated team of immigration lawyers are able to guide you through every step of this convoluted process.
-You can seek an Advice Session to talk you through the requirements of your specific permit or a full Application Package in which your IAS immigration lawyer in Ireland will fulfil your application on your behalf to the highest standard.
+At IAS, our highly dedicated team of immigration consultant are able to guide you through every step of this convoluted process.
+You can seek an Advice Session to talk you through the requirements of your specific permit or a full Application Package in which your IAS immigration consultant in Ireland will fulfil your application on your behalf to the highest standard.

 Comprehensive immigration advice tailored to your circumstances and goals.